Eureka Township, Michigan

 Eureka Township is a charter township of Montcalm County in the U.S. state of Michigan.
-The population was 3,271 at the 2000 census.
+The population was 4,211 at the 2020 census, up from 3,959 in 2010.

-The city of Greenville is within the township, and the Greenville post office, with ZIP code 48838, also serves all of Eureka Township.
+The township surrounds the city of Greenville, a separate municipality, and the Greenville post office, with ZIP code 48838, serves all of Eureka Township.
 Eureka Township was established in 1850.